hyamamoto/hackerrank-core/README.md

 [HackerRank Lib](http://hyamamoto.github.com/hackerrank-core), API Wrappers and Bots for HackerRank
 ==================

 HackerRank Lib provides a small tool set for HackerRank Sign-up Beta.
 This is made to aid those who have small time to write their own API wrapper to build their bot for new challenges.
 It's written in Java 6 and tested on Mac OS X Lion, Gentoo Linux and Windows 7.
 It's currently used and maintained by [higon](https://github.com/hyamamoto/hackerrank-core).
-Anyone is welcome to hack.
+Anyone is welcome to join.

 This kit includes: